Sexual Assault Questions

 - Call a Title IX Coordinator.
 Sexual assault is a violation of the Sexual Misconduct Policy.
 The Title IX Coordinators can talk with you about your rights and resources and help you access campus housing, academic or safety services.
 These services are available with or without a formal complaint.
 Call the Title IX Coordinator at (361)570-4835 to request special arrangements for housing or classroom settings or to discuss other options.

 How do I get medical care and do I have to file a police report to get a forensic sexual assault exam?

 You should seek medical care immediately after a sexual assault, even if you do not have any visible injuries.
 Contact the UHV Counseling Center (361)570-4135 for a staff member certified to accompany you on a sexual assault exam.
 You DO NOT have to file a police report to get medical attention or a sexual assault exam at a hospital in the state of Texas.
-You only have up to 96 hours for the hospital to collect potential DNA evidence from the assault.
+You only have up to 120 hours for the hospital to collect potential DNA or other forensic evidence from the assault.

 Reasons to seek a sexual assault exam include:

 You may have injuries of which you are not aware.

 Most sexual assault victims do not have serious or life-threatening injuries.
 Many victims do not even have visible injuries.
 However, you should still be examined by a doctor or a SANE Nurse (Sexual Assault Nurse Examiner).
 You may be in shock, and you may have internal injuries or possible infections for which you are not aware.
 Neck injuries can be especially dangerous and can cause swelling hours after the event that could impair or stop your breathing.
 You may also have minor injuries, such as scratches or bruises.
 A doctor or nurse can treat these injuries.
 The doctor or nurse can also document any injuries so you will have a record of what happened to you.

 You can receive treatment to prevent sexually transmitted diseases and potential pregnancy.